 The Fourth Industrial Revolution, based on the new paradigm of Industry 4.0 requires both the skills adaption to new technological progresses and the inclusion of a gender approach to face economic and social challenges in terms of youth unemployment and industrial skills mismatch in Europe.

-The Industrial VET Hub is a project co-funded by the Erasmus+ programme of the European Union based on the cooperation for innovation of international partners form Nothern (Germany), Central (Germany), Eastern (Estonia) and Southern (Spain) Europe to address these challenges by means of coping them with European VET systems of quality, which is the key education sector in which youngsters, and specially females, will gain the specific skills demanded by the industrial companies.
+The Industrial VET Hub is a project co-funded by the Erasmus+ programme of the European Union based on the cooperation for innovation of international partners form Nothern (Denmark), Central (Germany), Eastern (Estonia) and Southern (Spain) Europe to address these challenges by means of coping them with European VET systems of quality, which is the key education sector in which youngsters, and specially females, will gain the specific skills demanded by the industrial companies.
 Above all, the Hub will cooperate and exchange good practices towards the positioning of both each partner and Europe as an international reference based on the talent acquired through VET systems of prestige and inclusion of gender issues.

 The general objective of the Industrial VET Hub is therefore to build a sustainable transnational partnership to exchange good practices and implement strategic recommendations to tackle the industrial skills mismatch in general and to address industrial gender imbalances at school and the industrial sector.